Qaidjoher Ezzuddin

-Mukasir al-Da'wat Shahzada Qaidjoher Ezzuddin (ٱلقـائِـد جوهـر عِـزُّ ٱلـدِّين) is the eldest son of Mohammed Burhanuddin, the grandson of Taher Saifuddin, and elder brother of the incumbent 53rd Dai al-Mutlaq Mufaddal Saifuddin.
+Mazoon al-Da'wat Shahzada Qaidjoher Ezzuddin (ٱلقـائِـد جوهـر عِـزُّ ٱلـدِّين) is the eldest son of Mohammed Burhanuddin, the grandson of Taher Saifuddin, and elder brother of the incumbent 53rd Dai al-Mutlaq Mufaddal Saifuddin.
 He is one of the four rectors of Al Jamea tus Saifiyah.

 Personal life

 Qaidjoher Ezzuddin was born on 27 November 1942 (19 Dhu al-Qi'dah 1361 Hijri).
 He is the eldest son of Mohammed Burhanuddin, thus Mohammed Burhanuddin selected his teknonymic kunya as Abu-al-Qaidjoher (Arabic: ابو القائد جوهر).

 Career

 Ezzuddin has served under the administration of Dawat-e-Hadiyah under the Da'i al-Mutlaq for over 50 years and has administered numerous community development and public relation projects.
 He also heads the legal department of Dawat-e-Hadiyah missions in governing the various trusts and foundations of the Dawoodi Bohra community.

 In 1987 (1407 Hijri) Ezzuddin was appointed one of four the rectors of Al Jamea tus Saifiyah.
 He also headed the Dawoodi Bohra youth organization Shabab ul-Eidiz Zahabi.

 Ezzuddin was also a member of the Haj Committee of India from June 1999 to March 2003.
 He is the Chairman of the Saifee Hospital Trust and the Saifee Burhani Upliftment Trust (SBUT).

 Ezzuddin headed the project for the revival and restoration of the Great Mosque of Kufa in 2010, during the tenure of Mohammed Burhanuddin.

 Ezzuddin was appointed by Mohammed Burhanuddin as one of the witnesses of the Nass on Mufaddal Saifuddin, his brother, in 2005.
 In 2011, he was instructed to make a public announcement of this appointment in a Majlis held in al Masjid ul Husseini in Northolt; London on 5 June 2011.
 The video of this Majlis was recorded and was broadcast on the same day in Dawoodi Bohra community centers worldwide.

 Ezzuddin was appointed in the position of Mukasir by the 53rd Dai al-Mutlaq, Mufaddal Saifuddin, on 27 Jumada al-Thani 1440H (4 March 2019).

+Ezzuddin was elevated in the position of Mazoon by the 53rd Dai al-Mutlaq, Mufaddal Saifuddin, on 18 Dhu al-Hijja 1445H (24 June 2024).